mehulagg/gitlab/doc/integration/elasticsearch.md

 NOTE: **Note:**
-Any index attached to the production alias is deemed a `primary` and will be used by the GitLab Elasticsearch integration.
+Any index attached to the production alias is deemed a `primary` and will be used by the GitLab Advanced Search integration.

 ### Pause the indexing